Everything you need to know for the perfect East Coast Australia road trip

 Brisbane to the Gold Coast – 1 hour drive

 South of Brisbane is the Gold Coast.
 Home to Surfers Paradise, skyscrapers and theme parks.
 The Gold Coast is a bit tacky but can be fun.
 Surf, shop, visit the theme parks and sample the lively night life.
 If you want to do lots of theme parks and attractions save money with a Gold Coast flexi attractions pass.
-Stay: Surfers Paradise Backpacker's Resort has lots of facilities, freebies and things going on If it sounds a bit like Vegas on the beach then head inland and discover three World Heritage-listed national parks: Tamborine Mountain, Springbrook and Lamington and as you head South a detour to climb Mount Warning is worthwhile for the amazing views.

 Gold Coast to Bryon Bay – 1 hour drive

 Byron Bay – 2 days

 Bryon Bay is one of the most popular stops on Australia’s east coast with it’s amazing sunsets and surf, beach lifestyle and cool, bohemian, alternative vibe.
 Try surfing or just stroll along Cape Byron to the Byron Bay lighthouse on Australia’s most easterly point and don’t miss a magical Bryon sunrise or sunset.

 You can also take a side trip to nearby Nimbin and hang out with the hippies or check out the creative and cultural arty scene in Lismore.